 Lululemon’s stock responded accordingly, dropping 13 percent in 2013.

 To counter the mass exodus of loyal customers, Lululemon vowed to deliver a much-improved customer experience.
 It worked to improve the customer experience across all channels, particularly online, a key growth channel for the company.
 Soon after, its commerce sales accounted for 19.7% of total sales during a single quarter, up from 17.2% during the same period in the previous year year.
 E-commerce sales continued to grow 22.1% year-over-year, amounting to $321.2 million in 2015.

 The company’s rebound was impressive.
-Last year, in the United States 55% of Lululemon's shoppers between the ages of 25-35 said Lululemon was their favorite brand and, in Canada, it fared even better with 70% of shoppers citing it as their favorite, both countries clearly preferring it to competitors Gap and Nike.
+In the United States, 55% of Lululemon's shoppers between the ages of 25-35 said Lululemon was their favorite brand.
+In Canada, it fared even better with 70% of shoppers citing it as their favorite, both countries clearly preferring it to competitors Gap and Nike.

 So what was the secret to Lululemon’s comeback?